How to Ship Domestic

-- Names of the couriers you’ll be using
+- Names of the domestic couriers you'll be using

-- Courier service types - Same day, overnight, and standard, for example
+- Domestic Courier service types - Same day, overnight, and standard, for example

 - Pricing - Mention whether you offer free shipping, flat rates (you can include the pricing table here) or rates based on a customer's location

 - Handling times - Number of business days it takes you to ship an item